giffyglyph/foundry-5e-monster-maker/docs/README.md

 This is a continuation of the original module by Giffyglyph, with the goal of updating it to Foundry v10 and D&D 2.2.x.
 Updated by Skyl3lazer.

 **THIS MODULE IS NOT YET FULLY WORKING, DO NOT USE IT FOR YOUR LIVE GAMES YET.
-IT IS IN ACTIVE DEVELOPMENT**
+IT IS IN ACTIVE DEVELOPMENT.**

 If you find issues not already listed in [DEV_TODO](https://github.com/Skyl3lazer/giffyglyph-monster-maker-continued/blob/master/docs/DEV_TODO.md) please leave an Issue here or contact me @Skyl3lazer on Discord.